 There are no hidden fees for instructional courses.
 However divers are responsible for their own

-transportation to/from all dive and instructional activities, and for paying scuba park fees directly to the scuba park (if any) for the Open Water part of their training.
+transportation to and from all dive and instructional activities, and for paying scuba park or lake entrance fees directly to the facility for the Open Water part of training.